AndreiChertkov/teneva_bm/README.md

 - `n` - number of possible discrete values for benchmark input variables, i.e., the mode size of the related tensor / multidimensional array (non-negative integer if all mode sizes are equal or a list of non-negative integers of the length `d`).
 For some benchmarks, this number is hardcoded (or depends on other specified auxiliary arguments), if another value is explicitly passed, an error message will be generated (e.g., in `qubo` collection all benchmarks should have `n = 2`).
 By default, some correct value is used (specified in the benchmark description).

 - `name` - the display name of the benchmark (string).
-By default, the name corresponding to the file/class name is used.
+By default, the name corresponding to the file/class name (without `Bm` prefix) is used.

 - `desc` - the description of the benchmark (string).
 By default, a detailed description of the benchmark is used, provided in the corresponding python file.